jbillmann/GarageServer.IO/README.md

 ```js
 options.pingInterval
 ```
+The amount, in milliseconds, that a ping is made to the server to test for latency.
 **number**

 ---
 ```js
 options.maxUpdateBuffer
 ```
+The maximum amount of broadcasted state updates to store on the client for each player and entity.
 **number**

 ---
 ```js
 options.maxHistorySecondBuffer
 ```
+The amount, in milliseconds, that a ping is made to the server to test for latency.
 **number**

 ---
 ```js
 options.worldState
 ```
+Object containing all of the properties pertaining to world state for your game - f, u, n, etc., whatever you want to add to it.
 **object literal**

 ---